rkaysen63/surfs_up/README.md

   * December's temperatures drop a little lower than June's, but the difference is still not that great.
 The minimum TOBS for December is 56<sup>o</sup>F, where as June's minimum is 8<sup>o</sup>F higher.

 ## Summary
 Throughout the year, the Island of Oahu maintains consistent and mild temperatures from the low to mid 70's <sup>o</sup>F that are desirable for beach days and water sports.
 But, temperature is not the only consideration.
-An abundant amount of rain could have a devestating impact on a surfing business by discouraging all but the most dedicated surfers from hitting the beach.
-For this reason additional queries for June and December precipitation measurements were retrieved and statistics run.
-While large amounts of rainfall have been recorded the stats show that this is the exception rather than the rule.
+An abundant amount of rain could have a devastating impact on a surfing business by discouraging all but the most dedicated surfers from hitting the beach.
+For this reason, additional queries for June and December precipitation measurements were retrieved and statistics obtained using Pandas `.describe()`.
+While over 4" has been recorded in June and 6" in December, the stats show that this is the exception rather than the rule.
 Median rainfall is 0.02" in June and 0.03" in December.
 Based on this weather analysis, the proposed business on the Island of Oahu could be a success!

 ### Precipitation